-The Board of Directors in office at the date of this Report is made up of 12 (twelve) members, 4 (four) of which qualify as executive directors pursuant to the Corporate Governance Code, and 4 (four) who meet the independence requisites pursuant to the combined provisions of articles 147-ter, paragraph 4 and 148, paragraph 3 of the Consolidated Law on Finance and art.
-2, Recommendation 7, of the Corporate Governance Code; 8 (eight) members of the Board are of the male gender and 4 (four) members are of the female gender, which was therefore the least represented gender; the composition is shown in Table 2 in the appendix to this Report.
+The Board of Directors in office at the date of this Report is made up of 11 (eleven) members, 3 (three) of which qualify as executive directors pursuant to the Corporate Governance Code, and 4 (four) who meet the independence requisites pursuant to the combined provisions of articles 147-ter, paragraph 4 and 148, paragraph 3 of the Consolidated Law on Finance and art.
+2, Recommendation 7, of the Corporate Governance Code; 7 (seven) members of the Board are of the male gender and 4 (four) members are of the female gender, which is therefore the least represented gender; the composition is shown in Table 2 in the appendix to this Report.
 All directors have professionalism and skills to contribute effectively to board discussions and are equipped with diversified skills so as to ensure adequate weighting of board decisions and ensure effective management monitoring.